cindyadonia/MyMoney/README.md

 ## Module / Functionalities of MyMoney
 MyMoney have 6 modules, such as:

+#### Balance
+    Users can insert their types of balance.

-#### Incomes
+#### Incomes type
+    Users can insert their types of income.

+#### Outcomes type
+    Users can insert their types of outcome.

+#### Income
-    User can insert income based on income types, and choose types of balance that will be inserted by income.
+    Users can insert income based on income types, and choose types of balance that will be inserted by income.

-#### Outcomes
+#### Outcome
-    User can insert outcome based on outcome types, and choose types of balance that will be used for outcome.
+    Users can insert outcome based on outcome types, and choose types of balance that will be used for outcome.

+#### Schedule
+    Users are able to make planning for outcomes (for what the outcome, and when will the outcome need to be implemented), Users will get Notification as reminder of the plan, Users can update a plan status. (is the plan has been implemented or has not been implemented)

 #### Transfer
-    User can transfer the money between types of balance.
+    Users can transfer the money between types of balance.

-#### Balance
-    User can insert their types of balance.

-#### Income type
-    User can insert their types of income.

-#### Outcome type
-    User can insert their types of outcome.

 ## Library / External API used
 Firebase API. (to push notification)